polterguy/polterguy.github.io/tutorials/http-rest/index.md

 ```
 http.get:"https://foo.com"
    headers
-      Accept:application/x-hyperlambda
+      Accept:application/hyperlambda
 ```

-You can add any HTTP header you wish, including your own custom headers using the above syntax.
+You can add any HTTP header you wish, including your own custom headers.
+However, you cannot add content headers with a request that doesn't accept content.

 ## HTTP slots